shafeeshafee/microblog_EC2_deployment/README.md

 ## Optimization

-### Advantages of Provisioning Own Resources
+### The Power of Provisioning It Ourselves

-Provisioning our own infrastructure instead of relying on managed services like AWS Elastic Beanstalk offers several key advantages:
+Provisioning our own infrastructure instead of relying on managed services like AWS Elastic Beanstalk offers several key benefits:

 - Self-provisioning grants complete control over every aspect of the infrastructure.
 This allows for tailored configurations to meet specific application needs, such as choosing exact instance types, customizing network settings, and installing required software without the limitations imposed by managed services.